pdixon/phil.dixon.gen.nz/drafts/2011-05-01-headphones.markdown

 I bought my first pair of headphones in preparation for going to university.
-The hall of residence where I was going to be staying stressed the importance of a quite environment and I want to be able to listen to music while I worked ^[Once I moved in it turned out they put much less effort in to enforcing this, it could get noisy.].
+The hall of residence where I was going to be staying stressed the importance of a quite environment and I wanted to be able to listen to music while I worked[^1].

+[^1]: Once I moved in it turned out they put much less effort in to enforcing this, it could get noisy.

 The first pair was a fairly basic Sony model.